electron/electron/docs/development/releasing.md

 The prepare release script will do the following:
 1. Check if a release is already in process and if so it will halt.
 2. Create a release branch.
 3. Bump the version number in several files.
 See [this bump commit] for an example.
-4. Create a draft release on GitHub with auto-generated release notes
+4. Create a draft release on GitHub with auto-generated release notes.
-5. Push the release branch so that the release builds get built.
+5. Push the release branch.
+6. Call the APIs to run the release builds.

 Once you have determined which type of version change is needed, run the `prepare-release` script with arguments according to your need:
 - `[major|minor|patch|beta]` to increment one of the version numbers, or